In-depth study of martial arts can be compared to the painstaking work of a university researcher, we must:

 - Analyze and understand the theory

-- Re-process the theory and the practice with our mind
+- Re-process the theory and the practice adapting it to us

 - Is our body ready / suited to perform this technique in a safe and effective manner?